NCAR/climate-primer-water/doc/ch5_attribution.rst

 the system of interest that use “what if” approaches to isolate the impacts of anthropogenic (and other) factors that are hypothesized to be driving the changes in the observed record.
-It is to be noted with very high confidence (IPCC, 2021) that the CMIP6 model ensemble reproduces the observed historical global surface temperature trend and variability with biases small enough to support detection and attribution of human-induced warming (Eyring, et al., 2021), and that CMIP6 also includes an extensive set of idealized and single forcing experiments for attribution (Eyring et al., 2016; Gillett et al., 2016), but with the important caveat that numerical models, however complex, cannot be a perfect representation of the real world, and their use requires considering the limitations of each model simulation (see 1.5.4 in Chen et al., 2021).
+It is to be noted with very high confidence (IPCC 2021) that the CMIP6 model ensemble reproduces the observed historical global surface temperature trend and variability with biases small enough to support detection and attribution of human-induced warming (Eyring et al. 2021), and that CMIP6 also includes an extensive set of idealized and single forcing experiments for attribution (Eyring et al. 2016; Gillett et al. 2016), but with the important caveat that numerical models, however complex, cannot be a perfect representation of the real world, and their use requires considering the limitations of each model simulation (see 1.5.4 in Chen et al. 2021).
 The figure below highlights an earlier effort that used the “what if” approach on a global scale, where the impacts of anthropogenic forcings are isolated through the use of NCAR’s coupled Earth System Model.
 Trajectories of past global mean temperatures have